 The roles he played were all considered “respectable” characters.
 Hollywood seemed to place Poitier as the “safe” Black man to appear in films that were mostly white spaces.
 His characters were usually there to help the white characters solve their problems.
 Poitier’s popularity began to rise at the height of the Civil Rights Movement which moved into the Black Power Movement.

 With the assassination of Black leaders Malcolm X in 1965, and Martin Luther King Jr in 1968, Black audiences weren’t necessarily looking for a “safe” Black man in their movie going experiences.
 Poitier’s elegance and class seemed to put him at a disadvantage during the Blaxploitation era of film.
-A new generation of moviegoers were looking for a hero with attitude and force.
+A new generation of moviegoers was looking for a hero with attitude and force.
 And Hollywood was looking for actors to be “Blacker”.
 The 1970s era ushered in the likes of Richard Roundtree as Shaft and Ron O’Neal as Super Fly.
 When Poitier started to receive public criticism for not being more politically radical in his films, he decided to step away from Hollywood for a while, retreating to the Bahamas.

 Poitier considered giving up acting but decided to move his creativity behind the camera.
 In the 70s and 80s, Poitier returned to direct several movies, like Uptown Saturday Night and Stir Crazy.
 Some of which he co-starred in and co-wrote.
 With these films, he hoped to create opportunities for Black actors to appear in a new type of comedy film.
 One that would be enjoyed by all audiences.
 Poitier once said, “I wanted to make movies in which Black people could sit in the theater and laugh at themselves without restraint and feel good about it”.